 Event Filters determine which collected SQL events should be kept for processing by the Collection Server.
-Like your audit settings, the Event Filters should correlate with the SQL events you need to track in order to meet your compliance objectives.
+Same as your audit settings, the Event Filters should correlate with the events you need to track on the SQL server in order to meet your compliance objectives.